Recoskie/JDasm/docs/Machine.md

 <br />

-The 8086 map is the original foundation, for x86 machine code.
-Thus modern x86 cores even AMD ones still run the same basic operations using exactly the same encoding.
+The 8086 map is the original foundation for x86 machine code.
+Thus modern x86 cores, even AMD ones, still run the same basic operations using the same encoding.

 <br />

-For now lets start with a few sample codes.
+For now, let's start with a few sample codes.

 <br />

 A processor has variables called registers.
 Which operations are completed with.
-In this example we use the ADD operation code 02.
+In this example, we use the ADD operation code 02.

 <br />